 Depending on the writer, Marvel Comics villain Whirlwind is this.
 At one point, he accuses the Wasp of "owing" him, because his attacks on The Avengers were attempts to get her attention.

 Skurge the Executioner fought on the side of evil because he was in love with Amora the Enchantress.
-She merely strung him along, using him as valuable muscle, since he was strong enough to fight Thor.
+At first it seemed like she only strung him along, using him as valuable muscle, since he was strong enough to fight Thor.
+But she actually did miss him and even tried to bring him back from the dead several times.

 In the Squadron Supreme limited series, Golden Archer brainwashes his girlfriend after she rejects his marriage proposal.